 ROBERT TRIVERS' scientific work has concentrated on two areas, social theory based on natural selection (of which a theory of self-deception is one part) and the biology of selfish genetic elements (which leads to certain kinds of internal genetic conflicts).
 His early work—offering unifying theories on reciprocal altruism, parental investment, sexual selection, parent-offspring conflict, the sex ratio, and deceit and self-deception—has now been cited more than 7000 times in the scientific literature.

-He received the $500,000 Crafoord Prize in 2007, given by Sweden's Royal Academy of Sciences for exceptional achievements in areas not covered by the Nobel Prizes.
+Called "the preeminent living evolutionist of our times" by the Los Angeles Review of Books, he received the $500,000 Crafoord Prize in 2007, given by Sweden's Royal Academy of Sciences for exceptional achievements in areas not covered by the Nobel Prizes.
 According to the Academy, "[Trivers'] pioneering ideas on the evolution of the social behaviour of animals form the basis of much of sociobiology and its research on how cooperation and conflict arise in the animal world."

 He was cited in a special Time issue as one of the 100 greatest thinkers and scientists of the 20th Century.